 Many PV installers include solar cleaning as an add-on service.
 And if your original installer does too, working with them again is probably the easiest approach.
 Of course, this assumes the experience was positive the first time around – and you trust them to do a good job again.

 However, most solar installers don’t offer this service.
-And you may need to find a dedicated outfit that specializes in solar panel cleaning.
+And you may need to find a dedicated outfit that specializes in solar panel cleaning and preventive maintenance services.
 If you choose this route, here are some important criteria to consider.

 1. The Method

 Always ask how they clean solar panels.
 You want someone whose method is:

 If they use soap or caustic chemicals to do the job, you’re probably better off choosing another solar panel cleaning service.

 The barrier to entry for PV installers is very low, with many amateurs labeling themselves as “professional technicians.”
 For the much simpler job of solar panel cleaning, the bar is even lower.

 As such, it’s important you only partner with professionals with extensive (and verifiable) experience.
 More specifically, you want someone familiar with PV systems like yours since:

 Regardless of your own PV installation, the goal is to find a solar panel cleaning service that can complete the job well – with a few hidden surprises as possible.